It’s always looks so easy in the movies, “the Big Score,” the “heist.”

 But surveillance of the place you want to rob without being detected, “logistics,” how to get in and out, procuring a get-away car, finding a “fence” to sell the stolen property to, hurting somebody who gets in your way?
 That’s where the fantasy sets in.
 That’s where the “American Animals” get in over their heads.

-Barry Keoghan (“Dunkirk”) is Spencer Reinhard, a UK frat boy studying art who takes a shine to the rarer-than-rare John James Audubon oversized, lavishly-illustrated by the author copy of “Birds of America” stored under lock-and-key at nearby Transylvania University.
+Barry Keoghan (“Dunkirk”) is Spencer Reinhard, a UK frat boy studying art who takes a shine to the rarer-than-rare, oversized and illustrated by the author John James Audubon “Birds of America” stored under lock-and-key at nearby Transylvania University.

 An introvert like Spencer would never act on any thieving impulse.
 Or so he’d have us believe.
 So his reprobate adrenaline junky pal Warren (Evan Peters, Quicksilver in the “X-Men” movies) is who he decides to tell about it.